KMLE: Switch to country

 On October 24, 1988, Shamrock Broadcasting purchased the station and changed the station's format to country music as "Camel Country".
 At the time, KNIX-FM was often the leading station in the Phoenix ratings, having been a country outlet since 1969, first under the ownership of singer and TV host Buck Owens and later Clear Channel Communications, now known as iHeartMedia.

 Since then, KMLE and KNIX have been locked in a long time battle for Phoenix country listeners.
 Occasionally there would be a third country station in Phoenix as well, but those attempts did not last more than a few years, with KMLE and KNIX often trading the lead among country listeners.

 Ownership changes

 In 1997, KMLE was acquired by Chancellor Media, which later merged into AMFM, Inc. In 2000, the station came under the ownership of the Infinity Broadcasting Corporation.
 Infinity was later merged into CBS Radio.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was consummated on the 17th.

-On-air staff

-As of April 6, 2022 KMLE @ 107.9 is home to Gunner & Cheyenne in the morning drive, Katie & Company in middays, Kimo in the afternoon drive home and Rob & Holly at night.